evmos/docs/docs/protocol/concepts/ibc-relayers.md

 # IBC Relayers

+Relayers read packets of data from one blockchain and communicate them to another blockchain, acting as a sort of decentralized postal service that allows two sovereign blockchains to send messages to each other.
+The process to enable this utilizes the Inter-Blockchain Communication (IBC) as a protocol.
-Inter-Blockchain Communication (IBC) is a protocol that allows independent blockchains to communicate with each other and exchange value, particularly tokens.
+It allows independent blockchains to communicate with each other and exchange value, particularly tokens.
 IBC relayers are software programs that facilitate communication between two distinct blockchain networks that support IBC.
-Relayers read packets of data from one blockchain and communicate them to another blockchain, acting as a sort of decentralized postal service that allows two sovereign blockchains to send messages to each other.

 ![TAO-IBC](https://tutorials.cosmos.network/resized-images/600/academy/3-ibc/images/connectionstate.png)